HackerYou/scratchWorkshop/scratch.md

 2) Move the sprite 10 pixels to the right [Action]
 3) Repeat 1-2 for Left, Up, and Down
 4) If the user moves and they hit a wall [If statement]
-5) Block them from moving further.
-[Action]
+5) Block them from moving further [Action]
 6) If the sprite touches the goal
-7) Tell them, you win!
+7) Tell the user "You win!"

 ```
-Now let's delete scratch and create our own sprite that can move around.
+Now let's delete Scratch and create our own sprite that can move around.

-Wireframing is like a 'blueprint' for our application.
-Let's wireframe the shape of the maze on a piece of paper, decide where the user will start, and where the prize will be, and make sure that they can get through the maze.
+Wireframing is like a blueprint for our application.
+Our wireframe should show the shape of the maze on a piece of paper, where the user will start, where the prize will be, and make sure that the user can get through the maze.

 ## Final Exercise
 With a partner, you will have one hour to build your own Scratch program.
 What you build is up to you - a game, a story, an animation, whatever.
 You will both share one laptop and work from that one laptop together - this is called 'pair programming'.
 Each person should have a chance to build part of the program, so at the midway point we would like you to switch who is in the driver's seat.
 Both partners should participate in the whole process of building the program.
 Communicating with your partner is key!

-At the end of the hour, you'll submit whatever you built (see below for instructions on how to submit) and you and your partner will give quick 90 seconds presentations on what you built.
+At the end of the hour, you'll submit whatever you built (see below for instructions on how to submit) and you and your partner will give a 90-second presentation on what you built.

 ### Submitting Your Project
 To submit your project: